The Best Running Sunglasses

 Only one running style

+I’ve tested, and enjoyed running in, SunGod’s cycling-focused sunglasses before–like the Airas and Vulcans—but the rimless, running-specific design of the Ultras gives a more secure and comfortable fit when pounding paved surfaces, and they’re now the top option in the SunGod range.
 If you like the style, they are essentially perfect running sunglasses.
-The fit is excellent, they weigh just 26g, and the variety of lenses is impressive – plus you can customise the design of the frame at no extra cost.
-SunGod also offers a lifetime guarantee (though note that this doesn’t cover scratches on the lenses, but that shouldn’t matter much because they’re impressively scratch-resistant in my experience), and you can choose a frame made from 100% recycled materials.
+The fit is excellent, they weigh a mere 26g, and the variety of lenses is impressive, plus you can customize the design of the frame at no extra cost.
+SunGod offers a lifetime guarantee (this doesn’t cover scratches on the lenses, but that shouldn’t matter because they’re impressively scratch-resistant in my experience), and you can choose a frame made from 100% recycled materials.

 Tifosi Swank running sunglasses